Amaan2410-tars/connectx-backend/RENDER-DEPLOYMENT.md

 ## 📝 Notes

-- Node 18.x is required (Node 22 breaks TypeScript compilation)
+- Node 20.x is required (Prisma requires 20.19+, and Node 22 can break TypeScript compilation)
 - Prisma Client must be generated before build
 - All environment variables must be set in Render dashboard
 - Build output goes to `dist/` folder